Just a few

 • Select two coordinating colors of cardstock.

-• Cut a 2¼ inch square from a scrap of cardstock.
+• Cut a 2¼" square from a scrap of cardstock.

-• Center the stencil image on the 3¼ inch square and secure with masking tape, drafting tape or repositionable spray adhesive.
+• Center the stencil image on the 3¼" square and secure with masking tape, drafting tape or repositionable spray adhesive.

 • Put a few drops of paint on the plastic lid and load a dampened sponge with paint.
-Dab up and down on the stencil until the desired darkness and shading is reached.
+Dab up and down on the stencil until you achieve the desired darkness and shading.
 Carefully remove the tape, then remove the stencil by lifting straight up.

-• After the paint is dry, center the 2¼ inch square of scrap cardstock over the stenciled image.
+• After the paint is dry, center the 2¼" square of scrap cardstock over the stenciled image.
 Secure it with a masking tape roll on the back of the square.

 • Stamp images on the two small rectangles.